EveOfMaly/mini-crm/notes.md

 - belongs_to :visitor

-Contact  | Visitor
-   Sally        12345

 Visitor - Person who visits the website
 - Visitor has_many contacts_visitors
 - Visitor belongs to a Contact

-- Visitor belongs to a User

 Contacts - Person who gives email
 - Contact has_many contacts_visitors